A Better Mousetrap - When technology is overkill....

 In a pinch, it served its purpose till power returned and it taught us harshly about attention to detail.

-The manual results amazed us, incenting us to continue our investigation of this tiny piece of metal that seemed to make those giant espresso machines pointless wastes of energy and attention.
+The manual results amazed us, incenting us to continue our investigation of this tiny piece of metal that seemed to make those giant espresso machines wastes of energy and attention and, effectively, overkill.

 After using hundreds of pounds of espresso and some 30+ roasts to further our knowledge base, we are ready for the next phase.